 Many of the canal houses that make Amsterdam so unique were built during the height of the Dutch Golden Age.
 Today, they are a throwback to the glory of those days and what makes Amsterdam architecture so fascinating.

 There is so much to discover once you know a bit more about the city’s history and its architecture.
 It’s even more fascinating to visit these buildings inside.
 They offer a unique perspective into the life of people in the past.

-Trade was good and money was flooding the hands of merchants who lived here.
-As the cost of living went up, so did the population.
-To accommodate the population growth, parcels of land were divided into more narrow plots as property taxes were calculated by the width of the house.
 The buildings became long and narrow with large attic and basement storage areas.
 To compensate for the narrow space, owners got creative with decorating the facades of their homes.
 This also is the reason why there are so many steep stairs in the many Amsterdam buildings.
 Going up was cheaper.

 I don’t know about you, but that’s a cool feature.
 Definitely, something I didn’t expect to learn about Dutch architecture before visiting Amsterdam.
 You can even play a game of trying to spot these entrances and wonder what are they used for (if anything) today.